 Collecting damages from a product liability claim can be very tricky.
 You need to prove that there was a defect of one of the above kinds, and that defect was what caused your injury.
 The defendants will try any number of tactics to shift the blame back to you or deny responsibility, and a successful resolution requires experienced help.

-If you’re in the Chattanooga or Knoxville areas and need help with your defective product claim, the attorneys of the McMahan Law Firm are here to help.
+If you’re in the Chattanooga area and need help with your defective product claim, the attorneys of the McMahan Law Firm are here to help.
 Read some successful customer testimonials and give us a call for more information today.